throughnothing/Sque/README.md

 # VERSION

-version 0.002
+version 0.003

 # SYNOPSIS

-First you create a Sesque instance where you configure the [Stomp](http://search.cpan.org/perldoc?Stomp) backend and then you can start sending jobs to be done by workers:
+First you create a Sque instance where you configure the [Stomp](http://search.cpan.org/perldoc?Stomp) backend and then you can start sending jobs to be done by workers:

     use Sque;